davepacheco/manta-hk/docs/man/manta-hk.md

 or may be incomplete.

-The "dircount-audit" subcommands allows operators to launch, list, and summarize the results of jobs used to audit directory counts.
+The "dircount-audit" subcommands allows operators to launch, list, and summarize the results of jobs used to audit directory counts and to generate commands to repair these counts.
 As a result of previous software defects, directory counts in the metadata tier could become incorrect.
 The "dircount-audit launch" subcommand locates database backups for the given day and launches jobs on these objects that compare the actual and reported directory counts.
 The "dircount-audit list" subcommand lists running or recently-run jobs started with "dircount-audit launch".
 The "dircount-audit report" subcommand summarizes the results.
+The "dircount-audit genfix" subcommand generates SQL commands to repair incorrect directory counts.
 For more, see "Directory count audit jobs" below.

 All invocations of this tool use the public interface to Manta to examine data stored in Manta itself.
 This data is available only to operator accounts.
 Some